mishelashala/zettelkasten/reference/Databases.md

 "The specific purpose of the database is unclear.
 This mission statement is written in such a way that ascertaining the specific purpose of the database is difficult."

+### When the mission statement is complete

+"Your mission statement is complete when you have a sentence that describes the specific purpose of the database and that is understood and agreed upon by everyone concerned."

+Database Design for Mere Mortals, p94

 ## Database Data